The Fourth Annual Autism Community Walk 2019 will be held on Sunday, October 20 at beautiful Belmont Lake State Park in Babylon, NY (Exit 38 on the

 are welcome.
 There will be lots of fun activities for kids.
 Bring a lunch and make a day of it!

-The Autism Community Walk, Inc. is newly formed 501c3 nonprofit organization created to address the many unmet needs of people living with autism and related disorders and their families.
+The Autism Community Walk, Inc. is a 501(c)(3) nonprofit organization created to address the many unmet needs of people affected by autism and developmental disabilities.
 Resources are always a pressing need.
-And our needs are growing: adult housing, research, employment, safety, pre-school services, special education budgets and standards, access to health care, civil rights, Medicaid-- all are mightily affected by decision makers, and our families need a strong voice and ongoing representation before New York legislators, the State Regents, and other powerful decision making bodies where our families are rarely heard.
+And our needs are growing: adult housing, research, employment, safety, pre-school services, special education budgets and standards, access to health care, civil rights, Medicaid - all are mightily affected by decision makers, and our families need a strong voice and ongoing representation before New York legislators, the State Regents, and other powerful decision making bodies where our families are rarely heard.
 We want to assure that there is a strong and consistent voice for people with autism and related disorders and their families.
 And with your help we will.

-New York Governor Andrew Cuomo signing autism health insurance reform legislation with Autism Community Walk founder Michael Smith and Alexander Smith.
+New York Governor Andrew Cuomo signing autism health insurance reform legislation with Autism Community Walk founder Michael Smith and his son Alexander Smith.